-Title of standard Nature of change Impact Mandatory application date / Date of adoption by group IFRS 9 "Financial Instruments" This standard replaces the guidance in IAS 39.
-It includes requirements on the classification and measurement of financial assets and liabilities; it also includes an expected credit losses model that replaces the current incurred loss impairment model.
-The IASB has amended IFRS 9 to align hedge accounting more closely with an entity's risk management.
-The revised standard also establishes a more principles-based approach to hedge accounting and addresses inconsistencies and weaknesses in the current model in IAS 39.
+Title of standard Nature of change Impact Mandatory application date / Date of adoption by group Impairments Under IFRS 9, impairments are determined based on an ECL model rather than the incurred loss model used under IAS 39.
+The group will be required to recognise impairments for either a 12-month or lifetime ECL on all financial assets measured at amortised cost and FVOCI, depending on whether there has been a significant increase in credit risk since initial recognition of the financial asset.
+Forward-looking information based on expected macroeconomic conditions and specific factors that are expected to impact individual portfolios are used when determining ECLs.
 Management is in the process of developing an IFRS 9 compliant impairment framework and models.
 This includes collating data that can be used to estimate expected credit losses and information on the credit quality and performance of borrowers.
 Existing models such as the macro-economic forecast model and client rating methodologies are also being considered to ensure efficient use of existing models.
 Key impairment calculation requirements and considerations include the following key decisions: • setting criteria and cut-off points for significant deterioration; • forecasting credit losses based on borrower performance, forecasted macro-economic variables and once-off events; and • estimating default risk, default loss rates and outstanding balances over the expected lifetime of the loan.
 Decisions will balance the strict interpretation of IFRS 9, industry practice and materiality.
 Management will subsequently explore potential modelling methodologies which will then develop into a prototype model that can be reviewed before implementation.
 The group has performed an assessment of the impact that IFRS 9 classification and measurement might have on the financial statements and internal management reports, of the operating divisions.
 For all financial assets, the classification and measurement requirements of IFRS 9 were considered based on the group's business model for managing the assets and the contractual cash flow characteristics of the assets.
-Must be applied for financial years commencing on or after 1 January 2018.
+Must be applied for financia years commencing on or after 1 January 2018.
 Expected date of adoption by the group: 1 July 2018.
-IFRS 15 "Revenue from Contracts with Customers" The FASB and IASB issued their long awaited converged standard on revenue recognition on 29 May 2014.
+FRS 15 Revenue from Contracts with Customers" The FASB and IASB issued their long awaited converged standard on revenue recognition 2014.
 It is a single, comprehensive revenue recognition model for all contracts with customers to achieve greater consistency in the recognition and presentation of revenue.
 Revenue is recognised based on the satisfaction of performance obligations, which occurs when control of goods or services transfers to a customer.
 The IASB has amended IFRS 15 to clarify the guidance, but there were no major changes to the standard itself.
 The amendments comprise clarifications of the guidance on identifying performance obligations, accounting for licences of intellectual property and the principal versus agent assessment (gross versus net revenue presentation).
 New and amended illustrative examples have been added for each of these areas of guidance.
 The IASB has also included additional practical expedients related to transition to the new revenue standard.
 Management is currently assessing the impact of the new rules.
 Mandatory for financial years commencing on or after 1 January 2018.
-Expected date of adoption by the group: 1 July 2018.
+Expected date of adoptior by the group: 1 July 2018.